nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # BridalBuddy User Guide

 BridalBuddy is a **desktop application for managing contacts, designed for optimal use through a Command Line Interface [(CLI)](https://ay2425s1-cs2103t-f09-3.github.io/tp/DeveloperGuide.html#glossary)** while retaining the advantages of a Graphical User Interface [(GUI)](https://ay2425s1-cs2103t-f09-3.github.io/tp/DeveloperGuide.html#glossary).
-It is an app targeted at Wedding Planners to help them streamline guest and vendor management for their clients.
+It is an app targeted at wedding planners to help them streamline guest and vendor management for their clients.

 As wedding planners, you may frequently encounter challenges in managing the countless guests and vendors involved in the planning process.
 That's why we've created BridalBuddy just for you.
 With BridalBuddy, you'll have an easy and effective solution for managing your guest lists and vendor information seamlessly, so that you can concentrate on delivering an unforgettable experience your clients will never forget.